BenchmarkSpace/docker-petalinux2/README.md

       in XQuartz settings.
     - Quit and restart XQuartz to activate the setting.

-  ### Then, in the Linux or macOS host machine:
+  - Then, in the macOS host machine:

     - Get your network IP with `ipconfig getifaddr en1` for wireless, or `ipconfig getifaddr en0` for ethernet.
     - Tell XQuartz to accept connections from that IP:

-          $ xhost + 127.0.0.1 ; <- YOUR NETWORK IP HERE, OR REMOTE IP HOST
+    `xhost + 127.0.0.1 ; <- YOUR NETWORK IP HERE, OR REMOTE IP HOST`

 ### SSH
 If you are accessing remotely to the machine running the Docker container via ssh, you need to enable trusted X11 forwarding with the `-Y` flag:

       $ ssh user@host -Y